furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 (defn find-by-username-or-id [username-or-id]
   (store/find-by-username-or-id username-or-id))
 ```
 `` profile `` uses `` find-by-username-or-id `` function from `` user `` component.
 This is how different components talk to each other within the workspace.
-You are forced to call other components' functions defined in their `` interface.clj `` from any component or base.
+It's only possible to call component functions via their `` interface.clj ``.

-In the code example above, we see that the interface functions direct each function call to an actual implementation inside the component.
+In the code example above, we can see that the interface functions redirect each function call to an actual implementation inside the component.
 By having an interface and an implementation of that interface, it is easy to compile/test/build (as well as develop) components in isolation.
 This separation gives it ability to detect/test/build only changed parts of the workspace.
-It also gives the developer a better development experience on local, with support of IDE refactoring through development project.
+It also gives the developer a better development experience locally, with support for IDE refactoring via the  development project.
 You can read more about interfaces and their benefits [here](https://github.com/polyfy/polylith#interface).

-`` article ``, `` comment ``, `` profile ``, `` tag ``, and `` user `` components define functionality to endpoints required for realworld backend.
-The other components, `` database ``, `` env ``, `` spec `` and `` log ``, are created to isolate some other common code in the workspace. `` spec `` component contains some basic spec definitions that are used in different components.
-Similarly, `` log `` component creates a wrapper around logging library, [timbre](https://github.com/ptaoussanis/timbre).
+`` article ``, `` comment ``, `` profile ``, `` tag ``, and `` user `` components define functionality to endpoints required for the RealWorld backend.
+The other components, `` database ``, `` env ``, `` spec `` and `` log ``, are created to encapsulate some other common code in the workspace.
+`` spec `` component contains some basic spec definitions that are used in different components.

+Similarly, the `` log `` component creates a wrapper around the logging library [timbre](https://github.com/ptaoussanis/timbre).
 This is included in the workspace to demonstrate how to create wrapper components around external libraries.
-This gives you an opportunity to declare your own interface for an external library and if you decide to use another external library, you can just switch to another component implementing the same interface without effecting other components.
+This gives you an opportunity to declare your own interface for an external library and if you decide to use another external library,
+you can just switch to another component implementing the same interface without affecting other components.

-`` database `` component is another type of common functionality component.
+The `` database `` component is another type of common functionality component.
 It contains schema definitions for the sqlite database and functions to apply that schema.
 If you check Ring initializer function in `` api.clj `` namespace of `` rest-api `` base, you'll see this:
 ```clojure
 (defn init []
   (try